joshelvn11/PyGOPS/README.md

 ## The Game and Rules

 The card game is played between two players.
 A standard deck of 52 cards is split into sets of the suits.
-One player receives a hand consisting of all the Spaded, the other players receives a hand consisting of all the Clubs, the set of Diamond cards is shuffled and placed faced down on the table and finally the Hearts cards are discarded as they are not used for the game.
+One player receives a hand consisting of all the Spades, the other players receives a hand consisting of all the Clubs, the set of Diamond cards is shuffled and placed faced down on the table and finally the Hearts cards are discarded as they are not used for the game.

-The game consisting of thirteen rounds where the object is to attain as many points as possible by winning the Diamond cards where the points received are equal to the of the face value of the Diamond cards won.
+The game consists of thirteen rounds where the object is to attain as many points as possible by winning the Diamond cards where the points received are equal to the of the face value of the Diamond cards won.
 The Jack, Queen and King are worth 11, 12 and 13 points respectively and the Ace is worth 1 point.